MyBitFoundation/MyBit-Network.tech/README.md

 :factory: A software development kit for the automated machine economy.

 The SDK's are a group of contracts that contain all the functional logic of [MyBit-Go](https://github.com/MyBitFoundation/MyBit-Go.app).
-These contracts allow developers to create crowdsales and receive dividends from assets.
-Crowdsales are essentially ICO's that produce dividend-tokens representing a particular asset.
-Crowdsales can receive ETH or ERC20 tokens, and the asset-tokens they produce can receive dividends in ETH or any ERC20 token depending on the preferences of the investors.
+These contracts allow developers to generate crowdsales to create revenue producing assets.
+The crowdsale produces a dividend-tokens which can directly receive payment and distribute it to token holders.
+Crowdsales can take Ether or ERC20 tokens, and the asset-tokens produced can receive dividends in ETH or any ERC20 token depending on the preferences of the investors.

 If you would like to try a simple example see [Hello-Network](https://github.com/MyBitFoundation/hello-network)